Bad bank: Austria (2009)

 Hypo Alpe Adria: Nationalised in 2009 by the Austrian government to avert a bank collapse, dismantled in 2014.

 Spain (2012)

 In 2012 the Spanish government granted powers to the Fund for orderly restructuring of the bank sector (FROB) to force banks to pass toxic assets to a financial institution whose role is to remove risky assets from banks balance sheets and to sell off the assets at a profit over a 15-year period.
 The SAREB (Restructured Banks Asset Management Company) has assets of close to €62Bn on its balance sheet.

 Portugal (2014)

-On 3 August 2014, Banco de Portugal, Portugal's central bank, announced a €4.4 billion bailout of Banco Espírito Santo (BES) that heralded the end of BES as a private bank.
-It will be funded by the European Stability Mechanism.
-The bank will be split into a healthy bank, Novo Banco, while the toxic assets remain in the existing bank.
+On 3 August 2014, Banco de Portugal, Portugal's central bank, intervened in Banco Espírito Santo (BES) by applying a resolution measure that split the bank in two.
+The bank was split into a healthy bank ("good bank"), Novo Banco, while the toxic assets remained in the existing bank ("bad bank"), which entered into liquidation in 13 July 2016.